-We also make an effort to match students with a teacher who will meet the student’s needs as closely as possible taking into consideration learning style and interests – either before entry into the program; or mid-enrollment if desired.
+We also make an effort to match students with a teacher who will meet the student’s needs as closely as possible taking into consideration learning style and interests.

 All of our teachers are accomplished musicians and experienced teachers.

-Pakachoag Music School of Greater Worcester was founded in 1982 under the auspices of Dennis Knight, then minister of the Pakachoag Church, United Church of Christ in Auburn.
-Originally called the Pakachoag Community Music School, it was created in response to cutbacks in funding for public school music programs as an outreach mission.
-Programming included music lessons and early childhood and musical theater programming, just as it does today.
+Pakachoag Music School of Greater Worcester was founded in 1982 by Pakachoag Church in Auburn as Pakachoag Community Music School.
+The School was created in response to cutbacks in funding for public school music programs as an outreach mission.
+Programming included music lessons, early childhood music classes and musical theater programming, just as it does today.